MicrosoftDocs/navdevitpro-content-pr/developer/datatypes/devenv-testpage-data-type.md

 ## TestPage field methods
 The field methods enable you to view or change the value of a field on a test page.

+Here is a list of the TestPage field methods:

 [CAPTION Method](devenv-caption-method-fieldref-testpage-field.md)

 [ASBOOLEAN Method](devenv-asboolean-method-testpage-field)